dominicbrauer/abandoned-space-station/README.md

 ## Gameplay

 As mentioned before, **Abandoned Space Station** is a modified version of *Minesweeper*.
-Therefore, the general gameplay is the same in both games.
+Therefore, the general gameplay follows the original:

 - There is a cursor indicating which tile is targeted by the player.
 With `WASD`, it can be moved to any location on the playing field.
-- With `X`, the player can mark the targeted tile if he's sure it contains a bomb
+- With `X`, the player can mark the targeted tile if he's sure it contains a bomb.
 - With `C`, the targeted tile is scanned.
 If it is safe, a digit indicating how many bombs are located around that tile gets shown.
 If an infested tile is scanned, the game is over.
 - The player must use the given information to determine which tiles contain a bomb.
 - If all tiles except the ones with a bomb are revealed, the player wins.
 The space station is secured.